The Amazing Tales of Princess Amelia

 After the most deadly storm to ever ravage the kingdom, reports of the devastation had continued to pour in and had been dealt with as quickly as possible.
 A long and tearful funeral procession was held on the sacred Pine Lake waters for the eighty-three men, women and children killed.
 The floating timber platforms, on which the wrapped and anointed bodies were laid to rest, most with tokens from their loved ones, were cast off into the lake as the sun set below the horizon on the third day.
 They were then set alight fifty foot out, by pitch burning arrows from three royal archers on the shore, igniting the evening sky with a loud crackling of burning timbers and a brightly flickering orange glow.
 This against the sound of wailing cries from the bereaved.
 As was ancient custom, the lives and fond memories of the deceased were then celebrated that night with music, wine and dancing at the castle.

 Three days later it was decided that they return to the caves and began their investigations.
-Even after careful cleaning and close examination, no one was able to identify the material below what had been the pond in cave four.
+Even after careful cleaning and close examination, no one was able to identify the material below what had been the pond, in cave four.
 The ‘map’ was etched into a mysterious single flat sheet of silvery blue high sheen material.
 King Jay, El and Matthew decided that later, they would secretly use their ExCaleebra daggers to cut out a sample of the material to analyse back at the castle.
-Queen Emma had brought both special sword and dagger for the surprise visitor Matthew, on her rushed overnight journey, as requested by Grandpa by pidgeon message.
+Queen Emma had brought both special sword and dagger, for Matthew, on her rushed overnight journey, as requested by Grandpa by pidgeon message.
 One of the scribes and his assistant were tasked to accurately copy the map layout onto vellum, with special attention to the exact route of the branching paths that showed the green dashed line.

 In cave five, King El stood at the top of the ladder and pushed up on the stone circle with the cross in the middle, gently at first and then with more pressure.
 It moved and then there was a stone on stone clicking sound behind the circle, immediately followed by another louder clack in the location of the rectangular grooves.
 Grandpa Ant felt again inside the grooves and found that new recesses had appeared to the inner sides of each of the grooves, toward the back.
 He pulled the stone slab between the recesses and felt it move toward him.
 Marshall Matt bent down and helped pull the slab out further.
 There was a scraping sound and a large cut stone located at the back of the recess, slid down.
 This time another stone on stone sound came from behind the flat decorated hirogyptics wall.
 Now what?
 They all stood in front of the wall looking for clues of how to get through it.
 Grandpa had attempted to interpret the symbols but most of it seemed to make no sense.
 The markings indicated something about a moving star dropping big water, a land sinking circled by seas (waters of salt), a large number that might be four hundred and fifty thousand people under water with sand (mud?), and other such things.
-Time later to continue with trying to make sense of it, but he thought it more likely that the Merklin book may have interpreted some of the old symbols incorrectly.
+Time later to continue with trying to make sense of it, but he thought it more likely that the Merklin book he was referencing, may have interpreted some of the old symbols incorrectly.

 The children were well behaved but were watching the attempt to open the flat wall with some frustration; it was taking so long with men pushing on different sides, pushing along the bottom and even standing on two ladders and pushing along the top.
 The wall didn’t budge.
 They even discussed smashing it down as a last resort.
 Grandpa looked horrified.
 Amelia knew that they were probably even thinking of chopping through it with the ExCaleebra swords.
-She looked more closely at the symbols and then asked “Grandpa, does any of those symbols mean push?”
+She looked more closely at the symbols and then asked “Grandpa, do any of those symbols mean push?”
 Grandpa looked at her for a second and then looked carefully again, paging through his book.
 Before he could answer she said “There” and pointed to a circle with a cross in the middle, as on the ceiling.
 It was on the right of the wall just above her head and she pushed on it hard.
 It went in with a small metal sliding sound.
 Everyone was astounded and then her father and Grandpa laughed out loud.
 “My stars little princess, you are a clever rabbit” said Daddy.

 Reese clapped her hands in excitement and Harry punched her on the arm.
 “Ouch!”
 She said but hardly paid him any attention.
 The three brothers then pushed on the right hand side of the wall and the whole panel started moving, opening into a dim room.
 The air felt cool.
 A myriad of tiny openings on the right hand wall sparkled a gentle light into the space.
 Once their eyes had adjusted they noticed that the floor, walls and ceiling were all smooth flat slabs of what looked like sandstone, interrupted with benches, reflecting see-through sheets of what looked to them like pure crystal with no impurities, beds but not of straw, chairs, various items and implements they could not identify and in the middle of the room stood a table, on which lay a long box with a crystal lid and with various tubes running from it down through the large table.
 There were two quite small rooms on the left, containing various very shiny smooth white bowls, two of which were big enough to lie in, and all of which had shiny silvery metal taps and handles.
 “Do not touch anything children, and stay with an adult at all times ok?” said King El strictly.
 “We need to examine all of this very, very carefully later”.
 That didn’t stop Amelia, Reese and Harry from touching every surface they walked past, but they knew not to turn any handles, push any buttons or pull any levers.
 Grandpa and his sons were busy looking at the contraption in the middle.
 It had a clear crystal top and from above it looked as though it was shaped for someone to lie in.
 But if it were a coffin, why would it have all these strange wires, tubes and buttons around the inside and outside.
 There were also red, green and yellow crystal circles and rectangles, some with long thin arrow shapes inside and strange symbols.
 The big table itself had other similar decoration, as well as shiny grey screens and buttons.
 “This will take months of study but let’s move on.
 Two guards are to remain in this room and ensure that no one touch anything.
 Is that understood” King El commanded.
 He had already posted another four men at the entry to the caves to ensure security, and another to take care of the scribes needs.
 The armed guards were expected to arrive soon.